 When we look at this relatively new technology that's being introduced at scale, we see it requires significant upskilling at Schneider across many dimensions.
-We train our own people and bring new people and skill profiles on board.
+We must train our own people and bring new people and skill profiles on board.
 AI requires a broad skill profile, including data engineers and data scientists who have a deep, technical understanding of AI capabilities.
 It also requires domain expertise.
 If you don't have the domain expertise and you don't have the people who really understand what questions to ask, then AI will not live up to your expectations.
 Success relies on a combination of the right technical capabilities to apply data integration, AI and data analytics, but also having the right team of people who really understand the business and ask the right questions to solve problems.

 You need to bring these teams together to work as one.
 This is where we are putting a lot of effort in.
 We believe AI is a team sport and you can only achieve relevant outcomes if you work together.
 This applies to many technologies.
+We need to have that combination of business skills and business capabilities, together with technical capabilities.